LionWeb-io/lionweb-typescript/packages/class-core/README.md

   (It throws if the specified index is invalid.)
 * `move[Directly]` — Moves the annotation at the given “old” index to the “new” index.
   (It throws if either of the specified indices are invalid.)
-* `replaceAtIndex[Directly]` - Replaces the annotation at the specified index with the given annotation.
+* `replaceAtIndex[Directly]` — Replaces the annotation at the specified index with the given annotation.
   (It throws if the specified index is invalid.)
+* `moveAndReplaceAtIndex[Directly]` — Moves the annotation at the given “old” index to replace the annotation at the given “new” index.
+  (It throws if either of the specified indices are invalid.)
 * `remove[Directly]` — Removes the given annotation from the managed annotations.
   If the given annotation is not present, nothing happens.
   If the given annotation is present more than once, only the first one gets removed.
+* `moveOffsetBased[Directly]` — Moves the annotation at the given “old” index over the given relative index offset.
+  (It throws if the specified index or index offset is invalid.)
+* `moveAndReplaceOffsetBased[Directly]` — Moves the annotation at the given “old” index to replace the annotation at the relative index offset.
+  (It throws if the specified index or index offset is invalid.)